lcbm/dash/README.md

-# knot-dash-button
+# knot-dash-source

-Example code to use Amazon's Dash Button with KNoT Cloud.
+Example code to use Amazon's Dash Button with KNoT meta-platform.